 The following evening we take a first class bus (approx. 13 hours) to San Cristobal del las Casas.
 First class buses in Mexico can be quite comfortable.
 They are equipped with seats that recline and have more leg room than regular buses.
 They usually make a quick toilet stop every 4 to 5 hours, however they normally also have a toilet at the rear of the bus, which you may use in case of an emergency.
 They are all air conditioned, so make sure you take a light jumper with you as it may get a bit cold on board.

-Hotel (1 nts), Overnight bus (1 nt)
+Hotel (2 nts), Overnight bus (1 nt)

 We arrive in San Cristobal early in the morning.
 Check in at the hotel is usually not until midday, so if we can't check in upon arrival, we will be able to leave our luggage and start exploring San Cristobal straight away.
 The remainder of today and tomorrow are at your leisure and, as always, your group leader will assist you arrange the many optional activities.

 With winding cobblestone streets and colonial Spanish architecture, San Cristobal de las Casas maintains a lovely old-world feel mixed with strong indigenous roots.
 The surrounding villages are populated with Tzotzil and Tzeltal Indians who maintain their tribal origins through their varied traditional costumes and customs.
-There is time here to explore the villages, perhaps by horseback or mountain bike.
+There is time here to explore the villages, perhaps by mountain bike.
 If you take a day trip to San Juan Chamula, make sure to visit the church.
 The floor is covered with pine needles and the air is heavy with incense.
 Shamans come here to carry out cleansings with firewater, ancient prayer and sometimes chickens.
 There are also markets with colourful handicrafts for sale.
-Take the opportunity to go for an optional horse ride in the mountains or a day trip to Sumidero Canyon.
+Take the opportunity to go for an optional day trip to Sumidero Canyon.
 Back in town, go for a stroll and try to spot the cafe with the most locals in it for a taste of the traditional 'elote', a corn cob which makes a common snack in the highlands of Chiapas.